perspectivesonatheme/patterns/Core/Occam's razor.md

 {Unify the following?}

-A sufficiently broad {adaptable} theory can appear to explain phenomena.
+A sufficiently broad {adaptable} theory can "explain" phenomena without predicting anything.

 Prediction, falsifiability, constraint of expectations

 Examples:
-- string theory?
+- string theory (perhaps debatable)
 - God as an omnipotent being with unknowable rationale
 - "There's no way the program should be doing that—must be a compiler bug."